-macOS has become much stricter in recent releases about privacy-related APIs.
+macOS has become much stricter from version 10.14 on about privacy-related APIs.
 Those include accessibility features and access to the microphone, camera or recording the screen itself.
-The way these permissions are handled during testing with Squish has changed in Squish 6.7.

 Apart from the AUT itself Squish also needs some permissions during testing:

 - Accessibility API for certain script functions, for example

 Due to the way Squish launches the AUT process, all permissions that the AUT requires also need to be granted to Squish IDE.
 It may be sensible to have one test case that triggers all permission dialogs subsequently in the AUT.
 This test case can be executed manually on new build machines to grant permissions as needed.

 Permissions given to the AUT outside of test runs do not apply during testing.
 Squish launches the AUT like a command-line application by directly running the executable inside the app bundle.
 Therefore all permissions required by the AUT need to be granted to Squish IDE, too, since it is the GUI process that launched the AUT.

 The process to grant permissions is documented in Apple’s macOS user guide .
 This article talks about Camera access.
 Accessibility and Screen Recording can be granted the same way.